Volunteer in Mozambique

 Development of Mozambique’s coastline has been slow and deliberate, with stringent conservation laws in place aiming to preserve as much of the ocean as possible.
 Southern Mozambique is the ideal place for volunteers to seek out Africa’s Marine Big 5 – whale sharks, manta rays, hammerhead and reef sharks, and sea turtles.

 The Indian Ocean, running down the East Africa coast, is home to some of the world’s largest populations of endangered marine wildlife including in-season populations of humpback whales, leatherback turtles, giant manta rays and whale sharks.
-Inhambane and Tofu are must-visit diving destinations, with almost guaranteed sitings of whale sharks, and one of the largest concentrations in Africa, where 50-strong congregations are not uncommon.
+Inhambane and Tofu are must-visit diving destinations, with almost guaranteed sitings of whale sharks, one of the largest concentrations in Africa, where 50-strong congregations are not uncommon.

 Yet to be rediscovered by the masses, the beach life is unparalleled, the location is varied and beautiful, and the welcome you will receive wherever you go is second to none.